thrly/teaching/interactive-music-lecture_thrly.md

 Todd Winkler gives an example of possible components of an interactive music system:
 >1.
 Human input, instruments: Human activity is translated into digital information and sent to the computer
 >2.
-Computer listening, performance analysis: The computer receives the human input and analyses the performance information for timing pitch, dynamincs, or other musical characteristics.
+Computer listening, performance analysis: The computer receives the human input and analyses the performance information for timing pitch, dynamics, or other musical characteristics.
 >3.
 Interpretation: the software interprets the computer listener information, generating data that will influence the composition.
 >4.
 Computer composition: computer processes, responsible for all aspects of the computer generated music, are based on the results of the computer's interpretation of the performance.
 >5.
 Sound generation and output, performance: The computer plays the music, using sounds created internally, or by sending musical information to devices that generate sound.

-~ Todd Winkler, '*Composing Interactive Music*', 6
+~ Todd Winkler, '*Composing Interactive Music*', p.6

-This is a pretty simplistic view of the possibilities of interaction in music.
+This is a pretty simplistic view of the possibilities of interaction in music, but it provides a starting point for us to develop upon.

 #### Laurie Spiegel's *Music Mouse*
 In 1985, composer and programmer [Laurie Spiegel](https://unseenworlds.bandcamp.com/album/the-expanding-universe) released [*Music Mouse*](http://retiary.org/ls/programs.html), an 'intelligent instrument' which turned the computer in an instrument anyone could play by moving the mouse across an onscreen grid.